Q. What is CDXZipStream™?

 CDXZipStream™ is dedicated to the analysis of zip code and other demographic data and contains advanced geocoding functions.
 The data is a one time purchase along with the product and stored locally on your computer.
-CDXStreamer accesses demographic and other data thru web services, is monthly subscription based, and offers additional web services.
+CDXStreamer accesses zip code and other data thru web services, is monthly subscription based, and offers additional web services.

 CDXZipStream is recommended for use in corporate environments where security restrictions do not allow access to web services or where there are other firewall issues.

 Use CDXStreamer where this isn’t an issue and you need the most accurate data available on a monthly basis.
 If you just need a quick answer to a small set of data CDXStreamer is also a lower cost alternative.
 You can simply cancel the subscription after use.